 Although Crosley is best known for the cheap and cheerful suitcase-style record players famously mocked by audiophiles, they also make some pretty cool retro accessories.

-This wooden mid-century style stand can house around 20 records while doubling as a coffee table or record players stand.
+This wooden mid-century style stand has a shelf for records that can house around 20 albums while doubling as a coffee table or record player stand.

 Urban Outfitters Corner Store Vinyl Storage Rack